tristinb/tristinb.github.io/content/about/index.md

 ---
 # About

 This is a blog on belief formation.
 Beliefs drive and ultimately shape our political and economic behavior, maybe.
-The posts here are my effort to better understand both individual and mass beliefs and to explore how much these beliefs drive many of the macro issues that we care about.
+The posts here are my effort to better understand both individual and mass beliefs and to explore how much these beliefs drive many of the issues that we care about.